 At the end of the day, you have to do two things:

-- Processes that build a pipeline and close customers
+- Create processes that build a sales pipeline and close customers

 Related Blog Posts